Immense Neolithic Ring Discovered Near Stonehenge

 The ring was discovered using remote sensing technology in what were previously believed to be "empty spaces" between the monuments that make up the UNESCO World Heritage Site.

-Richard Bates with the University of St Andrews said the discovery "is giving us an insight to the past that shows an even more complex society that we could ever imagine."
+Richard Bates with the University of St. Andrews said the discovery "is giving us an insight to the past that shows an even more complex society than we could ever imagine."

 Bates added: "Clearly sophisticated practices demonstrate that the people were so in tune with natural events to an extent that we can barely conceive in the modern world we live in today."

-The exact purpose of the shafts is unclear but one prominent theory is that they may have acted as a boundary to a sacred area connected to Stonehenge.
+The exact purpose of the shafts is unclear, but one prominent theory is that they may have acted as a boundary to a sacred area connected to Stonehenge.